 Just the after.

 The clicky does not really change at all.
 That’s in part because we’re using the same spring and clicky, but also because the replacement ink has the tabs (spring holders) at approximately the same distance as stock.

 Future Changes/ Ideas for you

 I honestly wouldn’t change anything about this pen.
 I used to want a metal version, but then I got a metal version (from Scout Leather Co.) and did the above mods.
-Unfortunately the barrel being metal means is can’t be as tight, and the tips always get pushed out against the spring.
+Unfortunately, the barrel being metal means it can’t be as tight, and the tips always get pushed out against the spring.
 So it’s brass and it’s awesome, but it’s unusable. 🙁

 What I like

 - The “what’s this??” that a modified ubiquitous pen provides